To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Japan strikes me as one of the world’s safest places to visit.
 That statement may surprise, coming fairly soon after the fiercest earthquake in the country’s recorded history, a massive tsunami and the planet’s biggest nuclear crisis since the 1986 Chernobyl disaster.

 Constant aftershocks and the spectre of radioactive material spewing across the globe from Fukushima Daiichi Nuclear Power Plant kept the world on edge for weeks, but workers eventually got the cooling systems back online.
-In the meantime, revolution, riots and the global financial crisis part deux eclipsed issues of caesium isotopes and iodine.

 But in Japan the people are still picking up the pieces.
 Beyond the massive loss of life and unfathomable physical damage, a number of industries have been devastated.
 Among them, international tourism took a predictably hard hit, experiencing a 50% drop by July 31, whereas popular international destinations such as Kyoto reported 90% cancellation rates in March